entando/entando-docs/vuepress/docs/next/tutorials/devops/installation/elastic-kubernetes-service/eks-install.md

 ```sh
 kubectl apply -n entando -f https://raw.githubusercontent.com/entando/entando-releases/v6.3.2/dist/ge-1-1-6/namespace-scoped-deployment/orig/namespace-resources.yaml
 ```
-If you run `kubectl -n entando get pods` you'll see the Entando operator is now running.
+If you run `kubectl -n entando get pods`, you'll see the Entando operator is now running.

 ## Deploy Your Entando Application
 You can now deploy your application to Amazon EKS.